52North/sos4R/DEV-README.md

 - **Accessor functions:** Shall start with _sos_, e.g. `sosOfferings(sos:SOS)`.
 - **Functions to access default values**, especially lists and functions with merging feature: Shall start with _Sos_, e.g. `SosEncodingFunctions()`.

-## Classes
+### Classes

 Data models, i.e. requests and responses, are modelled as **S4 classes**.
 Documentation can be found at the following sites (and others):

 * The S4 object system: http://adv-r.had.co.nz/S4.html (short, must read)
 * A (Not So) Short Introduction to S4: https://cran.r-project.org/doc/contrib/Genolini-S4tutorialV0-5en.pdf (not so short)
-* Classes and Methods in the S Language: http://www.omegahat.org/RSMethods/Intro.pdf (by Chambers!)
+* Classes and Methods in the S Language by Chambers: http://www.omegahat.org/RSMethods/Intro.pdf

 ## Troubleshooting

-- "non-ASCII characters" > find them with `tools::showNonASCIIfile()`
+- "non-ASCII characters" in a file > find them with `tools::showNonASCIIfile()`

 ## Tests